onesandzeroes/AzkReader/README.markdown

 from- until this is changed, it's best to copy the script to the folder that contains *all* the .azk files for your experiment, and run it from there.

-The final file produced is csv file, which should be easily importable into R or the data analysis software of your choice.
+The final file produced is a csv file, which should be easily importable into R or the data analysis software of your choice.